-GROUP POSITIVE IMPACT NEUTRAL IMPACT NEGATIVE IMPACT WHY WILL THE POLICY HAVE THIS EFFECT?
+impact analysis Impact

+Group Positive Neutral Negative Explanation

+Sex ~

+Race ~

+Religion or belief ✓ As part of the wider curriculum of the Personal Development department, this RSE Policy and curriculum actively

+Sexual Orientation ✓ promotes respect, tolerance and diversity.

+Gender reassignment ✓ The PD department will answer student questions, facilitate open discussion and signpost students to support agencies if

+Pregnancy or maternity ~ needed.

-Sex $\checkmark$ As part of the wider curriculum of the Personal Development department, this RSE Policy and curriculum actively promotes respect, tolerance and diversity.
-The PD department will answer student questions, facilitate open discussion and signpost students to support agencies if needed.
-The policy also allows parents to withdraw their child from sex education should they wish, therefore paying due respect to different beliefs.
+Age ~ The policy also allows parents to withdraw their child from sex education should they wish, therefore paying due respect to different beliefs.

-Race $\checkmark$

-Religion or belief $\checkmark$

-Sexual orientation $\checkmark$

-Gender reassignment $\checkmark$

-Pregnancy or maternity $\checkmark$

-Age $\checkmark$

-Disability $\checkmark$
+Disability ~ respect to unierent beliefs.

-Marriage or civil partnership ~
+Marriage or civil partnership ✓

+Other non-protected characteristics

-You could also add non- protected characteristics that have a specific impact in your school, e.g.: English as an additional language Looked-after children Families with separated parents
+English as an additional language Looked-after children Families with separated parents ~

+,